Tapjacking Vulnerability

 Recommendation

-To mitigate Tapjacking vulnerabilities in mobile applications, developers should:
+To mitigate Tapjacking vulnerabilities in mobile applications, consider the following recommendations:

 Below are examples of secure overlay handling: